fandreuz/BisPy/README.md

 - Dovier-Piazza-Policriti
 - Saha

-An brief introduction to the problem can be found [here](https://bispy-bisimulation-in-python.readthedocs.io/en/latest/?badge=latest#a-brief-introduction-to-bisimulation).
+A brief introduction to the problem can be found [here](https://bispy-bisimulation-in-python.readthedocs.io/en/latest/?badge=latest#a-brief-introduction-to-bisimulation).

 ## Usage